You don’t have to pay for an account if you know where to look. There are plenty of great free business checking accounts out there.

 There are hundreds of different checking account choices for business owners.
 The majority of those options charge a monthly fee.

-In terms of free business checking, there are really only seven accounts that I’d recommend.
+In terms of free business checking, there are really only seven bank accounts that I’d recommend.

 Chase Total Business Checking